Form definition

 • start_date: The start date of the form, in ISO 8601 format

-• end_date: The end date of the form, in ISO 8601 format
+• submission_deadline: The official end date of the form, in ISO 8601 format

 Form views